- Becoming a Historian: An Informal Guide

 Some databases search each word separately.
 To ensure that your words are evaluated as a key phrase, enclose them in double quotation marks: "First Nations"

-TIP: Check the 'About' or 'HELP' pages for each Database to ensure you are using the correct Boolean operators and navigation tools for that database.
+- TIP: Check the 'About' or 'HELP' pages for each database you search to ensure you are using the navigation tools for that database.

 Step 6: Evaluate your results